Top Toys of 1971: Weebles, Barbie, Hot Wheels and Wobbling Toy-Box Energy

 It also remained one of the cleanest examples of great analog design.
 No tie-in, no endless accessory ladder, no noise, no additional gimmick.
 Just a beautiful core mechanism and a child’s totally unreasonable faith in their own future masterpiece.

 The memory also lives in the ritual: twist, fail, stare, shake, restart.
-That sequence is practically hardwired into toy history at this point.
+That sequence is practically hardwired into toy history at this point, and it is one of the reasons Etch A Sketch belongs in the broader Craft Kits Made a Mess deep dive.

 Fun Fact / Why It Still Matters Etch A Sketch stayed relevant because it turned analog frustration into repeat play instead of making frustration a deal-breaker.